gwiam/awt_atoyom/porting_player_control.md

         - saves time on implementing scripts like "CameraFollow"
 - recreate HoldAndShoot
     - setting NoCollision, Shot and Grad layers to unused layers for now
+    - instead of implementing it like the original, casting a ray each update
+        - add a raycaster object to camera instead
+        - makes more sense that in "isPlayerInSight" since Ray is always facing forwards
+        - should save quite a bit of code
+        - makes second raycast superfluous
+        - the shoot raycast is also not necessary
+            - cast infinite ray forwards
+            - if it doesn't collide with anything the bala gets rotated forwards anyways
+        - to check for collision simply do is_colliding
+        - to get the collider do get_collider
+    - set bullet freeze behavior to static to prevent collision with the player

 # Notes